How long do removable partial dentures last?

-- Schwass (2013) cites a publication by Walmsley (2003) that suggests that acrylic partials have an expected life span of only 6 to 12 months.
+- A paper by Schwass cites a publication by Walmsley (2003) that suggests that acrylic partials have an expected life span of only 6 to 12 months.

 - However, the Schwass paper itself reports anecdotally that a time frame of up to 5 years might be expected for “optimal function.”

-Generally speaking it seems that this type of appliance is best suited to interim or transitional usage.
-In terms of clinical longevity (survival of the appliance and associated natural teeth), it's likely that most dentists would consider a cast partial to make the superior choice.
+Generally speaking, it seems that this type of appliance is best suited to interim or transitional service.
+In terms of clinical longevity (survival of the appliance and associated natural teeth), it’s likely that most dentists would consider a cast partial to make the superior choice.

 Primary reasons for acrylic partial failure.

-- Damage to natural teeth - Unlike cast partials whose design allows them to transfer a large degree of chewing forces onto the patient's natural teeth, acrylic ones tend to direct them onto the gum tissue that lies underneath.
+- Damage to natural teeth – Unlike cast partials whose design allows them to transfer a large degree of chewing forces onto the patient’s natural teeth, acrylic ones tend to direct forces onto gum tissue.

-Over time, this tends to cause gum line recession ("stripping") on the adjacent natural teeth, quite possibly leading to their eventual loss.
+Over time, this tends to cause gum line recession (“gum stripping”) on the adjacent natural teeth, quite possibly leading to their eventual loss.
 This complication is a major advantage of choosing a cast partial and a primary reason not to choose an acrylic one.

-- The additional issues discussed above for complete dentures (general wear and tear, tooth loss, fit changes, need to reline) apply to acrylic partials too.
+- The additional issues discussed above for complete dentures (general wear and tear, tooth loss, fit changes, periodic need for a reline) apply to acrylic partials too.

 3) Flexible acrylic partial dentures.